-The older Pono children have formed a chorus, under the guidance of music educator and performer Ali Dineen.
+The older Pono children formed a chorus, under the guidance of music educator and performer Ali Dineen.
 Ali is a singer and songwriter, whose most recent album of original music is Light Comes In.
-The students are focusing on folk songs from different cultural traditions and countries, including Greece, Georgia, South Africa, Bolivia, India, and France, and learning to sing in the languages of these countries.
-As part of the chorus, they are learning vocal teamwork and rehearsing for their upcoming performance at Pono in August 2018.
+The students focused on folk songs from different cultural traditions and countries, including Greece, Georgia, South Africa, Bolivia, India, and France, and learned to sing in the languages of these countries.
+As part of the chorus, they learned vocal teamwork and rehearsed for their performance at Pono, held in August 2018.

 Constitutional Law/ Survey

 Winter Term – Fall Term 2017

 The Pono students are active, informed, and vocal citizens.
 In their Focus Study courses, they have explored the role of government and the power of civic engagement.

 After the 2016 presidential election, the older Pono students wondered if Donald Trump’s proposed travel ban was legal.
 In order to better understand the powers of the president, the students studied constitutional law during the winter of 2017 with staff attorney Jessica M. Greenberg, who practices immigration law at the Immigrant Community Law Center in New York City.
 Jessica introduced the concepts of federalism, separation of powers, the Bill of Rights, due process, equal protection, and civil rights vis-a-vis exploration of the articles and amendments of the United States Constitution.
 The students examined Supreme Court decisions to illustrate judicial independence, protections and rights, as well as civil disobedience and activism, and they role-played differing viewpoints on issues such as free speech and executive power.